First, a definition: Lacy Glass is the term given to the first glass products

 but commonly mistakenly referred to as "Sandwich Glass", a reference to the

-Boston Sandwich Glass Co.
+that made Lacy Glass.
 It is heavy, thick and crude and was not made in

 "sets" or "patterns" of dishes, although the various pieces are known today as